Violation of the Finner inequality in the four-output triangle network: Result on the nonlocality of the distributions saturating the Finner inequality

 Proving the nonlocality of a given distribution is a difficult problem.
 This can be done in some cases with an inflation of the network or, if the distribution is token-counting, it is possible to prove its nonlocality in some cases.

 A local distribution is a distribution that can be obtained using classical resources.
 It is sufficient to consider that each source distributes a number of symbols to the connected parties \cite{Rosset2018}.
 We can then map this problem to a 3-dimensional cube, where each axis represents one source~\cite{renou2019limits}.
-Each point $(\alpha, \beta, \gamma)\in [0,1]^3$ in the cube correspond to the case when the sources have distributed the value $(\alpha, \beta, \gamma)$ and the three parties Alice, Bob, and Charlie have outputted $a=s_A(\beta, \gamma), b=s_B(\alpha, \gamma), c=s_C(\alpha, \beta)$, with $s_A, s_B, s_C$ the local strategies of the three parties.
-The probability $p_{abc}$ of Alice outputting $a$, Bob $b$ and Charlie $c$ correspond now to a volume in this cube.
+Each point $(\alpha, \beta, \gamma)\in [0,1]^3$ in the cube corresponds to the case when the sources have distributed the value $(\alpha, \beta, \gamma)$ and the three parties Alice, Bob, and Charlie have outputted $a=s_A(\beta, \gamma), b=s_B(\alpha, \gamma), c=s_C(\alpha, \beta)$, with $s_A, s_B, s_C$ the local strategies of the three parties.
+The probability $p_{abc}$ of Alice outputting $a$, Bob $b$, and Charlie $c$ correspond now to a volume in this cube.

+\corr{ Any local distribution can then be constructed in this cube.
+Let's choose the colours white, blue, red, and green for the four outputs $0$, $1$, $2$, $3$.
+The local strategy of each party will then be a coloured square, illustrating the output of the party given the received symbols.
+These squares are the faces of the cube that uniquely define the final distribution.
+Alternatively, one can start building the distribution from different probabilities $p_{abc}$ represented as volumes in the cube and deduce the local strategy of each party ultimately.
+We use this second approach for our proof. }

 We present now a new method to prove the nonlocality of a distribution using geometrical arguments in this cube.
 This method allows one to have a simple and understandable proof that does not rely on complicated inequality found by a computer, as we get with inflations.
 The proof is illustrated in the appendix~\ref{appendix:proof}.
+We first introduce the lemma~\ref{lemma} that we use in the proof of the theorem~\ref{thm}.